 Sharon has been married to Ray since 1978 and have 4 children; Christopher (Brooke) , Michael (Colleen), Rebecca (Luke) and Jeffrey.
 They were all home schooled.
-Sharon and Ray have been blessed with three wonderful grandchildren - Oliver (2009) and twin girls - Coeur d'Lane & Lennon (2011).
+Sharon and Ray have been blessed with eight wonderful grandchildren - Oliver (2009), twin girls - Coeur d'Lane & Lennon (2011).
 In the midst of their joy in meeting the girls, they had to say goodbye to their sister, Emerson.
+Fisher (2012), Parker (2014), Caroline (2014) and Emmitt (2015).

 Sharon became interested in midwifery after the birth of their second child.
 Their first baby was born in the hospital with many interventions.
 During her second pregnancy, Sharon started doing a lot of reading and gathering information on childbirth.
 She and Ray decided to have their baby with a midwife who did out of hospital deliveries.
 That was a life changing decision for Sharon.
 It was after that birth that she realized the call on her life.
 "I wanted to be able to help women the way my midwife helped me.
 I didn't have to think twice where I would have the next two babies!", says Sharon.